MINI Countryman SUV - Reliability & safety

 MINI Countryman reliability

-The Countryman came in a respectable 30th place in the 2021 Driver Power customer satisfaction survey, which means it should be good to own.
-However, the MINI brand came 19th out of 30 manufacturers, a below-average result.
+The Countryman came in a middling 36th place in the 2022 Driver Power customer satisfaction survey.
+However, the MINI brand came ninth out of 30 manufacturers – that’s a massive 10-place improvement over the year before it, when it came in 19th place.

 The Countryman also comes as standard with a system that automatically contacts the emergency services in the event of a collision.
 Convenience features include rear parking sensors and automatic lights and wipers.